react-native-community/discussions-and-proposals/core-meetings/2018-08-cli-meeting.md

 ## The core discussion

-This month, the group chose to discuss React Native's CLI tooling and its future.
+This time, the group chose to discuss React Native's CLI tooling and its future.

 This conversation is part of the greater effort to [slim down the core repository](https://github.com/react-native-community/discussions-and-proposals/issues/6), while ensuring the code health.
 In particular, the starting point of this meeting was the [proposal](https://github.com/react-native-community/discussions-and-proposals/pull/13) of moving the CLI out of the main repo by [@grabbou](https://github.com/grabbou).